 Hookahs, shisha, e-cigaretttes, vapourizers and similar smoking devices are not permitted for use in residence and as a result will be confiscated upon evidence of inappropriate use.
 Any student wishing to possess or use a hookah for cultural purposes must seek and receive prior written permission from their Residence Life Coordinator.

-Please refer to the Residence Cleanliness Standards for possible additional cleaning costs associated with violating the residence smoking standard.
+Please refer to the Cleaning Charges for Smoking in Residence for possible additional cleaning costs associated with violating the residence smoking standard.

-Along with our education and development goals as part of the broader university community, the Department of Residences works diligently to uphold federal, provincial, regional and municipal laws, as well as university and residence policies and community standards.
-We are committed to fostering an environment of responsible and lawful choices regarding alcohol, drugs, and gambling, and engaging community members in alleviating associated problems if and when they arise.
+Along with our educative and developmental goals as part of the broader university community, Housing Services works diligently to uphold Federal, Provincial, Regional and Municipal laws, as well as university and residence policies and community standards.
+We are committed to fostering an environment of responsible (and lawful) choices with regard to alcohol, drugs, and gambling, and engaging community members in alleviating associated problems if and when they arise.

-Beer in any colour of glass bottle, along with any other beer beverage, such as malt liquor, in glass bottles, is not permitted in residence.
+Beer in any colour of glass bottle, along with any other beer type beverage (e.g. malt liquor) in glass bottles, is not permitted in residence.

 Students are not permitted to grow or possess cannabis plants in residence.
-The Department of Residences reserves the right to confiscate and destroy any cannabis plants found in residence.
+Housing Services reserves the right to confiscate and destroy any cannabis plants found in residence.

 Students who have reached legal age in Ontario (19 years) may possess up to 30 grams of dried leaf cannabis or the equivalent amount of legally-available cannabis product(s), stored in a sealed, scent-proof container.
+Students possessing more than 30 grams will be addressed through the Distribution of Controlled Substances standard.
 Student requiring medical cannabis should notify their Residence Life Coordinator to ensure proper procedures are followed.

-The distribution of alcohol and drugs is prohibited in the residence community.
-The possession of trafficking paraphernalia or accessories and/or the possession of more than 30 grams of cannabis may be used as evidence that a student has distributed or will distribute drugs in the future.
-This standard also prohibits the distribution of drugs or alcohol to underage students and the distribution of prescription or non-prescription drugs.
+The distribution of controlled substances is prohibited in the residence community.
+This standard also prohibits the distribution of drugs,tobacco or alcohol to underage students and the distribution of prescription or non-prescription drugs.

-Students found trafficking drugs or alcohol (exchanging drugs/alcohol in any amount for money and/or property) in residence will be evicted and their case will be forwarded to the Office of Student Affairs.
+Students found trafficking controlled substances (exchanging substances in any amount for money and/or property) in residence will be evicted and their case will be forwarded to the Office of Student Affairs.

-The possession of drug paraphernalia in residence is prohibited and the Department of Residences reserves the right to confiscate drug-related paraphernalia.
+The possession of drug paraphernalia in residence is prohibited and Housing Services reserves the right to confiscate drug-related paraphernalia.
 This includes but is not limited to: bongs, pipes, rolling papers, grinders and vaporizers or any items deemed to be associated with use of drugs in residence.